jardicc/alchemist/readme.md

-# Listener - UXP for Photoshop
+# Alchemist for Photoshop ~~(Listener + Inspector)~~

 Listens all (most of) Photoshop events.
 Something like actions panel in Photoshop but for scripting.
-Another panel is Inspector and this is for inspecting PS DOM and PS AM descriptors.
+Or ScriptListener plugin for ExtendScript but in panel.
+Also can inspect PS DOM and show PS AM descriptors from various places.

 ## Disclaimer